Baptism of James VI: Preparations for the baptism and masques

 Fireworks were made by soldiers of the queen's guard and the gunners of Edinburgh and Stirling castles, including Michael Gardiner.
 John Chisholm, comptroller clerk of the royal artillery, arranged the firework display for the baptism.
 The preparations were expensive, and John had to send to the Queen twice for extra money.
 John's account for the event lists his ingredients, including, colophony, orpiment, quicksilver, Lombard paper, camphor, gum arabic, arrows and dozens of small pottery vessels.
-The fireworks were made in Leith and shipped to Stirling in great secrecy, carried to the castle at the dead of night "for feir of knowledge thairof".
+The fireworks were made in Leith at the King's Wark and shipped to Stirling in great secrecy, carried to the castle at the dead of night "for feir of knowledge thairof".
 Chisholm also arranged the making of costumes used by soldiers in the pageant of an assault on a mock castle.
 To perfect the costume for the teams of warriors some blue fabric had to be dyed black.
 Two tailors in Stirling adjusted the costumes to fit the soldiers before the performance.
 Four soldiers were provided with costumes and wigs made of lamb's fleece to act as "Moors", to masquerade as African people.
 The carpenter James Reid built the mock fort beside the churchyard of the Holy Rude Kirk, in the area known as the valley, from fir spars and boards shipped from Leith.

 The French ambassador, Jean, Count de Brienne, arrived in Edinburgh on 2 November 1566 and was lodged in Henry Kinloch's house in the Canongate near Holyrood Palace.
 He visited Craigmillar Castle to meet Mary on 20 November.
 Mary had been ill, and was convalescing at Craigmillar, and courtiers including John Bellenden heard that the baptism would go ahead on 10 December.
 The baptism was delayed by a week.
 Brienne went to Stirling on 12 December, escorted by George Seton, 7th Lord Seton.
 James Melville of Halhill claimed that he was a "simple man" and "no courtier", suggesting by this that Mary's diplomatic policy was towards England.

+According to Anthony Standen, a servant of Darnley, Margaret Douglas (Darnley's mother) sent a bearing cloth for the baptism, and a gift of marmalade and sweetmeats, a "bancketynge dysshe of sugare and marmelade".
+Elizabeth I was displeased by the publication in Paris of Latin verses written by Patrick Adamson.
+The verses suggested that Prince James was heir to the thrones of Scotland, England, and Ireland.
+She instructed the diplomats attending the baptism to complain to Queen Mary about this "small trifling book".